rotationalio/rotational.io/content/en/blog/2023-11-17-pubsub-101---using-the-python-sdk.md

 The Python SDK is the most popular way to use Ensign.
 In this module you will write some Python code to publish data to your project.

+If you missed the first post of this series and want to learn how to create a free Ensign account and set up a new project, check that out [here](https://rotational.io/blog/pubsub-101---creating-your-project/)!
 <!--more-->

 ## Step 1: Install PyEnsign